Ouk Sothy

-Ouk Sothy (born 5 October 1987) is a former Cambodian footballer who last played as a midfielder for Phnom Penh Crown and the Cambodia national football team.
+Ouk Sothy (born 5 October 1987) is a Cambodian football coach and former football player. who last played as a midfielder for Phnom Penh Crown and the Cambodia national football team.
 His nickname is Messi which is given by his teammates.
 He is currently work as head coach of Soltilo Angkor in the Cambodian League and assistant coach of Cambodia national football team.